We aim to reduce the national burden of non-communicable diseases (NCDs) and improve equity of health outcomes across New Zealand.

 The initial projects address issues identified by stakeholders as requiring urgent attention.
 They build from existing research and capability, use the nature of the Challenge to stretch current approaches, and will deliver impact within the ten year time-frame:

-- Supporting healthy lifestyles: A Māori and Pasifika mHealth approach
+- OL@-OR@, A Māori and Pasifika mHealth approach

 - Circulating tumour DNA for better cancer management in New Zealand